ravendb/docs/docs/consumer/advanced/databasecommands.markdown

 # DatabaseCommands

 The `DatabaseCommands` is the actual engine behind the Client API.
-On top of it, the Client API introduces features like Unit-of-Work and transactions.
+The Client API introduces features like Unit-of-Work and transactions.
 Therefore, while the `DatabaseCommands` are exposed in the Client API to allow for advanced usages, all operations that are performed directly against them are NOT transactional, and are NOT safe by default.

+A `DatabaseCommands` object is available from both the session object _and_ the `IDocumentStore` object.

 ## Document operations

+{CODE-START:csharp /}
     // Puts the document in the database with the specified key.
     PutResult Put(string key, Guid? etag, RavenJObject document, RavenJObject metadata);